Getting Started With Intelligent Greenfield Analysis

 Customer Clustering

 To improve the solve speed of a Triad model, we can use customer clustering.
 Customer clustering reduces the size of the supply chain by grouping customers within a given geometric range into a single customer.
-We can set the clustering radius (in miles) in the Greenfield Settings table under the Customer Cluster Radius column.
+We can set the clustering radius (in miles) in the Greenfield Settings table in the Customer Cluster Radius column.

 Clustering is optional, and leaving this column blank is the same as turning off clustering.